ReagentX/crabstep/README.md

 ## Reverse Engineering

- A blog post describing the reverse engineering of `typedstream` is located [here](https://chrissardegna.com/blog/reverse-engineering-apples-typedstream-format/).
+ A blog post describing the reverse engineering of `typedstream` is available as [an in-depth article](https://chrissardegna.com/blog/reverse-engineering-apples-typedstream-format/).